-Prenatal ultrasound is used as a diagnostic tool and means of collecting information, such as fetal weight and due date.
+Prenatal ultrasound is used as a diagnostic tool and means of collecting information, such as fetal weight and pregnancy due date.
 According to researchers from the University Hospital Brugmann in Brussels, a fetal ultrasound may not be the most effective method of estimating fetal weight.

 The study measured the weight of 188 fetuses ranging from 20 weeks and 42 weeks gestation.
-Sex and fetal density were taken into consideration before final analysis was reported.
+Sex and fetal density were taken into consideration before the final analysis was reported.
 Weight per prenatal ultrasound was calculated using the Hadlock et al method.
 Weight per magnetic imaging was calculated using the Baker et al method.

 The gap between actual fetal weight at birth and ultrasound measurements was more than 10% while magnetic resonance imaging provided a closer estimation of fetal weight.
 Error in fetal weight estimation via magnetic resonance imaging occurred in less than 2% of cases.
 Magnetic resonance fetal weight estimates are more accurate than prenatal ultrasound measurements.

 Is fetal weight linked to conception?

 A new study links fetal birth weight to the type of conception.
 According to the study, infants conceived using fertility treatments are significantly smaller than infants born after natural conception.
 The study included 1,700 women who gave birth to one child.
 Multiple pregnancies were not used in the study because multiple pregnancies tend to result in lower birth weight babies.
 The research study revealed that women utilizing fertility treatments to conceive gave birth to infants that were roughly 1/3 of a pound lighter than women who gave birth to infants conceived naturally.